How Cathodic Protection Inspection Can Save Your Tank

-A galvanic cathodic protection system for underground storage tanks consists of sacrificial anodes attached to the Underground Storage Tank during manufacturing and specifies wiring for an inspection station installed near the ground’s surface.
-Galvanic systems have limited life spans during which the sacrificial anode degrades and protects the tank or piping.
-When the sacrificial anodes can no longer protect the tank or piping, they lose their effectiveness and begin to corrode.
+A galvanic cathodic protection system for underground storage tanks involves sacrificial anodes attached to the tank during manufacturing, along with wiring for an inspection station installed near the ground’s surface.
+These systems have a limited lifespan, during which the sacrificial anode deteriorates to protect the tank or piping.
+Regular cathodic protection inspection is essential to determine when the anodes are no longer effective.
+Once they can no longer provide protection, the system begins to fail and corrosion can occur.

 Impressed Current Cathodic Systems

-The impressed current cathodic protection system usually provides electrodes with a much longer life span than a galvanic anode.
-These systems include a rectifier that converts the alternating current power source to a direct current that is properly calibrated to provide the required protection.
-Since the power source is delivered to the electrode and is not generated by the degradation of the electrode, the power supply to the electrode may be recalibrated to provide additional power, when needed, as long as the electrodes are still functional.
+The impressed current cathodic protection system typically offers a much longer lifespan for the electrodes compared to a galvanic anode.
+These systems include a rectifier that converts alternating current (AC) into direct current (DC), which is properly calibrated to deliver the necessary protection.
+Since the power for the electrodes is provided by the external power source rather than being generated through electrode degradation, the power supply can be adjusted to deliver additional power as needed, as long as the electrodes remain functional.

 Checklist for Impressed Current Cathodic Protection Systems